Kim helps Disney create frighteningly realistic robot

-Disney is famous for their use of audio-animatronics on classic attractions like the Pirates of the Caribbean and It's a Small World.
-However, Disney is continuing to innovate their technology thanks to the help of Illinois ECE Associate Professor Joohyung Kim.
+Disney is renown for their use of audio-animatronics on classic attractions like the Pirates of the Caribbean and It's a Small World and continues to innovate their technology thanks to the help of Illinois ECE Associate Professor Joohyung Kim.
 Along with engineers from Walt Disney Imagineering (Disney's research division) and robotics researchers from the California Institute of Technology, Kim created a skinless robot with human-like eyes that can make Disney attractions even more engaging and perhaps a bit more terrifying.

 Although skinless, this new robot possesses eerily realistic eyes to mimic realistic human interactions.